 Business automation can take many forms and there are various tools you can use, to make your business more efficient.

-Below you’ll find few simple examples how to free up some time normally spent on dealing with tedious tasks, to work on your business and achieve more.
+Below you’ll find a few simple examples of how to free up some time, which you’d normally spend on dealing with tedious tasks, so that you can work on your business and achieve more.

 Automate your finances

 Making sure, that all your bills and invoices are paid on time is essential if you want to avoid irate suppliers.
 Or even late payment penalties!

 To make it easier and save yourself some time every month, for certain recurring payments you can set up direct debits and standing orders with your bank – both to make payments and accept them.
 You can even integrate a direct debit setup into your website.

 But why not use automation in as many areas of your day-to-day business operations as possible?
 This will increase your own and your teams’ productivity.

 How many times have you filled in a form on some business’ website and heard nothing but crickets for the next few hours or even days?